zendframework/zf2-documentation/docs/languages/en/modules/zend.exception.rst

    :linenos:

    try {
-       // Calling Zend\Loader\Loader::loadClass() with a non-existant class will cause
+       // Calling Zend\Loader\Loader::loadClass() with a non-existent class will cause
        // an exception to be thrown in Zend\Loader\Loader:
        Zend\Loader\Loader::loadClass('NonExistentClass');
    } catch (Zend_Exception $e) {